Don’t prosecute employers who are unable to pay wage during lockdown: SC

 The court said that administrations across India should not prosecute employers who are unable to pay the wages during the lockdown.

-The Bench headed by Justice Nageswar Rao while staying the MHA circular said no coercive action should be take until the Centre files its response next week.
+The Bench headed by Justice Nageswar Rao while staying the MHA circular said no coercive action should be taken until the Centre files its response next week.

 The orders were made on a batch of petitions filed by industrial units saying that they have no means to pay since there is no production.